geshan/geshan.github.com/posts/2021-01-02-nodejs-postgresql-tutorial.md

 - NodeJs
 cover: "/images/nodejs-postgresql-tutorial/01nodejs-postgres-tutorial.jpg"
 pagetitle: 'Node.js Postgresql tutorial: Build a simple REST API with Express step-by-step'
-description: "Follow this 2500+ word step-by-step tutorial to learn Node.js and PostgreSQL together.
-You will build a REST API for quotes using Express Js in this guide."
+description: Follow this 2500+ word step-by-step tutorial to learn Node.js and PostgreSQL together.
+You will build a REST API for quotes using Express Js in this guide.
 keywords: Nodejs postgres tutorial, Node.js postgres tutorial, nodejs postgres, nodejs express postgres, node.js express postgres example, nodejs postgres express tutorial, Node js postgresql tutorial, node js postgres tutorial

 ---
 Node.js can be used efficiently with relational databases like PostgreSQL.
 In this post about Node.js PostgreSQL tutorial, we are going to build a REST API for Quotes step-by-step using Express Js.